M. B. Kadadi

 Themes

-Appasaheb was also a founder member and chairman of ‘Sanchar’, a daily newspaper in Marathi language which became famous for its impartial news and articles without any political bias.
-He took a leading part in founding the Solapur Chamber of Commerce and Industries which became the premiere organization of trade and commerce in Solapur district.
+Appasaheb was a founder member and chairman of ‘Sanchar’, a Marathi daily newspaper known for its impartial reporting and unbiased journalism.
+He also played a leading role in establishing the Solapur Chamber of Commerce and Industries, which emerged as the premier organization for trade and commerce in the Solapur district.

 First Day Cover